Health and wellbeing

 College Nurse

-Our College Nurse, Anne Schumann, holds regular surgeries and can offer medical advice.
+Our College Nurse, Julie Barker, holds regular surgeries and can offer medical advice.
 She is available to help with a wide variety of health and welfare needs, ranging from advice on minor illnesses and injuries to support for emotional issues.
 If more specialised help or treatment is required, she will help refer you or point you in the right direction via your GP, the University Counselling Service or other local service.

 The Health Centre is open during term time.
 Weekly clinic times are advertised in Newnham News each week.